adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 /dev/sdb         20G   24K 19,5G   1% /mnt/HC_Volume_XXXXXXXX
 ```

-The volume is of course automatically mounted on each node reboot, it's done via `fstab`.
+The volume is of course automatically mounted on each node reboot, it's done via `/etc/fstab`.
+Retain `/mnt/HC_Volume_XXXXXXXX` path on both storage as we'll use them later for Longhorn configuration.

 {{< alert >}}
 Note as if you set volume in same time as node pool creation, Hetzner doesn't seem to automatically mount the volume.
 So it's preferable to create the node pool first, then add the volume as soon as the node in ready state.
-You can always delete and recreate volume by commenting then uncommenting `volume_size` variable, which will force a remount properly.
+You can always detach / re-attach volumes manually through UI, which will force a proper remount.
 {{</ alert >}}

 ### Longhorn variables